What is Web3.0? Features, Design, Skills, NFTs

 • Immutability: In a Web3 system, data is immutable, meaning it cannot be changed or deleted.
 This is achieved through the use of distributed ledger technology (DLT), such as blockchain.
 Immutability ensures that data is tamper-proof and can be trusted.

 • Interoperability: Web3 systems are designed to be interoperable, meaning they can interact with each other.
+This could mean ensuring that different blockchains can communicate with each other or that traditional web systems can interface with blockchain-based components.
 This is achieved through the use of open standards and protocols.
 Interoperability allows for the creation of a truly decentralized web, where data and applications can flow freely between different systems.

 • Security: Web3 systems are designed with security in mind.
 This is achieved through the use of cryptography and digital signatures.
 Security ensures that data is protected from unauthorized access and tampering.

 • Privacy: Web3 systems are designed to respect user privacy.
-This is achieved through the use of encryption and anonymity technologies.
+This is achieved through the use of encryption, zero-knowledge proofs, and other cryptographic techniques.
 Privacy ensures that users can control who has access to their data and how it is used.

 How is Web3 related to Non-Fungible Tokens (NFTs)?